xxl4/me/source/_posts/IT-security-2024-09-16.md

 **ICO and NCA Sign MoU to Provide Joint Support for Cyber Crime Victims**

-The Information Commissioner's Office (ICO) and the National Crime Agency (NCA) have signed a Memorandum of Understanding (MoU) to provide joint support for victims of cyber crime.
+The Information Commissioner's Office (ICO) and the National Crime Agency (NCA) have signed a Memorandum of Understanding (MoU) to collaborate on providing support and guidance to victims of cyber crime.

-The MoU formalizes the close working relationship between the two organizations and outlines a range of measures to improve the support available to victims.
-These include:

-* **Joint training and guidance for law enforcement and victim support organizations** to ensure a consistent approach to supporting victims of cyber crime.
-* **Improved referral pathways** between the NCA and the ICO, so that victims can easily access the appropriate support.
+**Key Points of the MoU:**

+* Establish a framework for sharing information and expertise between the two organizations.
+* Develop joint guidance and resources for victims, including:
+    * How to report cyber crime
+    * Steps to take after becoming a victim
+    * Available support services
-* **Collaboration on public awareness campaigns** to raise awareness of cyber crime and provide advice to victims on how to report it and protect themselves online.
+* Coordinate efforts to raise awareness about cyber crime and promote reporting.

-The ICO is the UK's independent regulator for data protection and privacy.
-The NCA is the national law enforcement agency responsible for combating serious and organized crime, including cyber crime.
+* Enhance the capacity of both organizations to respond effectively to cyber crime incidents.

+**Benefits for Victims:**

+* **Improved access to support:** Victims will have a single point of contact for both data protection and law enforcement support.
+* **Enhanced guidance:** Victims will receive tailored guidance on how to protect their personal and financial information.
+* **Streamlined reporting process:** The MoU will simplify and expedite the reporting process for cyber crime victims.
+* **Increased confidence:** Victims will feel more confident in reporting cyber crimes and seeking assistance.

+**Joint Commitment:**

+The ICO and NCA are committed to working together to provide a comprehensive and effective response to cyber crime.
+They recognize that victims often face multiple challenges, including data breaches, financial losses, and emotional distress.

+**Next Steps:**

+The two organizations will develop a joint action plan to implement the MoU.
+They will also continue to engage with victim support organizations and industry stakeholders to ensure that victims receive the support they need.

+**Quotes:**

-The MoU is a significant step in strengthening the support available to victims of cyber crime in the UK.
-It will help to ensure that victims have access to the help and information they need to recover from their experiences and protect themselves in the future.
+* Elizabeth Denham, UK Information Commissioner: "This MoU is a significant step forward in supporting victims of cyber crime.
+By bringing together the expertise of the ICO and NCA, we can provide a more holistic and effective response."

-**Quotes**

-"Cyber crime is a growing problem that can have a devastating impact on victims.
-This MoU is a positive step towards providing victims with the support they need to recover from their experiences and protect themselves online," said Elizabeth Denham, Information Commissioner.

-"Cyber crime is a borderless crime that requires a coordinated response.
-This MoU will help us to work more closely with the ICO to ensure that victims of cyber crime have access to the support and protection they need," said Kirsty Brimelow QC, Deputy Director of the NCA.

-**Contact**

-For further information, please contact the ICO press office on 0303 123 1113 or email pressoffice@ico.org.uk.
+* Steve Rodhouse, NCA Director General: "This MoU demonstrates our commitment to protecting victims of cyber crime.
+We recognize the devastating impact that these crimes can have, and we are determined to work with the ICO to provide the best possible support."

+**Additional Information:**

+* The ICO is an independent authority responsible for upholding information rights in the UK.
+* The NCA is the UK's law enforcement agency responsible for tackling serious and organized crime.
+* Cyber crime is a rapidly growing threat, with an estimated cost of £38 billion to the UK economy annually.

 ## JFrog and GitHub unveil open source security integrations
 [Read more](https://www.computerweekly.com/news/366609897/JFrog-and-GitHub-unveil-new-open-source-security-integrations)